ClemThierry/POO_S4/README.md

   Reading the first part of the 2nd level

 ### 16/03/2022
-  Reading the lesson "<random>" of the 4th level
+  Reading the lesson "random" of the 4th level

   Upgrading the rendom function for the guess number game and the hangman